aurule/npc/docs/settings.rst

 Settings Files
 --------------

 All of the settings files can either be in `yaml`_ or `json`_ syntax.
 You should not use two files for the same settings, but if you do, the yaml file takes precedence.
+When using JSON, comments starting with a double slash ``//`` are supported, even though these are not part of the json syntax.
 The examples here show yaml for brevity.

 :file:`settings.yaml`
 	The core settings file